phpcodingmaster/WordPress-Ajax-Simplified/README.md

 A beautiful PHP Class to make Ajax Requests in WordPress.
 Handles wp_ajax_nopriv_{$action} & wp_ajax_{$action} .
 Download the PHP class and require the file in your main WordPress Plugin file.
 Write two methods to make Ajax Work in your WordPress website.

 ----------------------------------------------------------------------------------------------------
-### 1. Enqueue the JavaScript file & Localize the registered script with data for a JavaScript variable.
+### 1. Enqueue the JavaScript file & Create the Javascript Object
 ----------------------------------------------------------------------------------------------------

 #### AjaxSimplified::setAjaxData( $scriptName, $scriptPath, $dependencies, $scriptVersion, $objectName );